jedipunkz/openstack_grizzly_install/README.md

         dns-search example.com

 and login to controller node via eth0 (public network) for executing this script.
-Other NIC will lost connectivity.
+Other NIC will lost connectivity. and make sure hostname resolv at /etc/hosts. in this sample, your host need resolv self fqdn in 10.200.9.10

 #### Network Node's network interfaces